-Algoma University competes in the Ontario University Athletics (OUA) and Canadian Interuniversity Sports (CIS).
+Algoma University competes in the Ontario University Athletics (OUA) and U-Sports.
 Algoma University fields teams in Men's and Women's Basketball, Cross Country Running, Nordic Skiing, Wrestling, Curling and Men's and Women's Soccer.

 Participation on any Thunderbirds Varsity team requires that each athlete be a full-time, registered student and adhere to OUA academic and athletic eligibility guidelines.
 Algoma U provides student athletes with academic support to improve or maintain academic performance.
-For more information please visit www. algomathunderbirds.ca
+For more information please visit www.algomathunderbirds.ca

 All students have free admission to any Thunderbirds' home game.
 We look forward to great fan support from students, staff and faculty throughout the year.
-For more information on varsity sports, please email varsityathletes@algomau.ca.